-See GEMS Whistleblowing policy
+See GEMS Whistleblowing policy (GEMS employee access only)

 6. COMPLAINTS PROCEDURES

 Complaints whether directly made to the school or through the GEMS Speak Up Hotline are managed by the Principal/CEO, other members of the Senior Leadership Team and Governors (where appropriate.)